genomicsclass/leanpub/manuscript/permutation_tests.md

 ## Error in int_abline(a = a, b = b, h = h, v = v, untf = untf, ...): object 'obsdif' not found
 ```

-Note that now, the observed difference is not significant using this approach.
-It is important to keep in mind that there is no theoretical guarantee that the null distribution estimated from permutations approximates the actual null distribution.
-Note for example that if there is a real differences between the populations, some of the permutations will be unbalanced and will contain some of samples that explain this difference.
+Now the observed difference is not significant using this approach.
+Keep in mind that there is no theoretical guarantee that the null distribution estimated from permutations approximates the actual null distribution.
+For example, if there is a real difference between the populations, some of the permutations will be unbalanced and will contain some samples that explain this difference.
 This implies that the null distribution created with permutations will have larger tails than the actual null distribution.
 This is why permutations result in conservative p-values.
-For this reason when  we have few samples we can't do permutations.
+For this reason, when we have few samples, we can't do permutations.

 Note also that permutations tests still have assumptions: samples are assumed to be independent.
-If there is hidden structure in your data, then permutation tests can actually end up with null distributions that underestimate the details because the permutations may destroy the existing structure in the original data.
+If there is hidden structure in your data, then permutation tests can result in estimated null distributions that underestimate the size of tails because the permutations may destroy the existing structure in the original data.